Mellorison/Orison-Editor/README.md

 license agreement applies to the Orison Editor program itself and its source code.

-This program is free software: you can redistribute it and/or modify it under the terms of the Orison General Public License .
+This program is free software: you can redistribute it and/or modify it under the terms of the Orison Softworks Public License .

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of